sudo-kova/lense/README.md

 * Cells that have lineups have a green accent
 * Hovering over the green accent emphasizes it
 * Lineups open in Modals
+* Hovering over the images activates the magnifier to enhance clarity